 - Non-business information such as personal unofficial emails, spam, unsolicited junk mail like 'hot offers', non-business related material.

 - Duplicates of information that has already been saved into the RkS or another business information system.

 - Reference copies (not master copies) of newsletters, procedures, guidelines, manuals, policies.

 - Low-risk emails such as system reminders and alerts, discussion lists and RSS feeds, duplicate emails kept for reference purposes, parts of an email thread where the full thread is saved into the RkS, ‘for your information’ communications, email bounce backs.

 - Invitations, diaries and calendars (with the exception of SES)

-- Duplicates of the Archives’ publications and promotional material.
+- Duplicates of the National Archives’ publications and promotional material.
 Note: the business area responsible for the publication has responsibilities to keep master copies.
 Contact the Information Governance Section for advice.

 - Drafts, rough or routine calculations and working papers.